Spousal Support In Prince William County

 Final Support in Circuit Court

 So far I have focused on pendente lite (temporary) spousal support.
 The rules are, again, slightly different for spousal support that is awarded at the end of a divorce case, upon the issuance of a decree for an absolute divorce.
 Unlike pendente lite (temporary) support, only a judge in the Circuit Court can order spousal support pursuant to a divorce.
 The Circuit Court has wide discretion in determining the amount and duration of support incident to divorce.
 Support can be ordered for an indefinite term, until further order of the court, or for defined duration, such as one, two, or any number of months or years.
 Judges in Circuit Court will typically at least look at the same spousal support guidelines as are considered in JDR Court, but those guidelines are not binding or even “presumptive” at the Circuit Court level.
-(See Is It Really Cheaper To Keep Her (Or Him)? for an analysis of the use of those guidelines in divorce cases in Virginia.)
+(See Spousal Support in Virginia for an analysis of the use of those guidelines in divorce cases in Virginia.)

 The main distinction between between pendente lite (temporary) spousal support and incident-to-divorce spousal support is that the grounds for divorce may very well impact spousal support in the latter case.
 Whereas Prince William County judges will generally refuse to hear evidence regarding one spouse’s adultery, crimes, or other amoral conduct at a pendente lite (temporary) hearing, they will not hesitate to consider such evidence during the final hearing of your divorce case, in deciding whether to award spousal support.
 In fact, if your spouse can prove adultery on your part, then the court will probably not award you any spousal support, except in certain limited circumstances—see Adultery and Divorce in Virginia.